samsquire/society/README.md

 # Studying Suffering as a science

 Find all the things that cause people to suffer then eradicate them one by one.

+# Buildings designed to feed people

+A building that can cook food centrally and distribute it to a kitchen.